-When people give, the money is tracked as a donation in Giving.
-Choose a payment method to learn how it's tracked.
+When donors give, the money is tracked as a donation in Giving.
+When donors pay online, their payment method information is saved in their donor profile.

 Cash donations are counted in batches.

-Checks are collected in donation envelopes, which identifies the donor and the fund designation.
+Checks usually identify the donor and fund designation.
 If the check has two names, or the name on the donation envelope doesn't match the name on the check, reach out to the donor for clarification.

 Check donations are counted in batches.